Matt Marksberry: Sydney Blue Sox

 Marksberry signed with the Sydney Blue Sox of the Australian Baseball League for the 2019/20 season.

 On March 5, 2020, Marksberry signed with the Sioux City Explorers of the American Association of Independent Professional Baseball.
 However, the team was not selected by the league to compete in the condensed 2020 season due to the COVID-19 pandemic.
 Marksberry was not chosen by another team in the dispersal draft, and therefore became a free agent.

 Personal life

 After the 2016 season, Marksberry reported having stomach pains.
-He underwent a colonoscopy, and had a seizure and suffered a collapsed lung during the procedure.
+He underwent a colonoscopy, had a seizure, and suffered a collapsed lung during the procedure.
 He was placed in a medically induced coma.